smartboxgroup/kitchen-hooks/Readme.md

    when you want to update an environment with a later version of the realm.

-Actions performed by Kitchen Hooks are stored in a [Daybreak](http://propublica.github.io/daybreak/) database and presented as a timeline in the [Web UI](http://git.bluejeansnet.com:4567).
-Notifcations can are sent to HipChat.
+Actions performed by Kitchen Hooks are stored in a [Daybreak](http://propublica.github.io/daybreak/) database and presented as a timeline in the Web UI.
+Notifcations may be sent to HipChat.

 ## Installation